Picture Books That Celebrate Jewish Heritage and Culture

 by Melissa Taylor

 May is Jewish American Heritage Month, where we celebrate the achievements and contributions of Jewish Americans.
 These picture books celebrate Jewish culture, tradition, language, and beliefs.
 They are important windows, doors, and mirrors to allow children to see themselves, to build empathy and understanding, and to combat antisemitism.
 As critical thinkers, we know that no group of people deserves to be stereotyped or discriminated against.
-So, let us celebrate the rich culture, traditions, and beliefs of Jews as we do for all diverse groups of people.
+So, let us celebrate the rich culture, traditions, and beliefs of Jews as we do for all groups of people.

 -